wp-plugins/stout-google-calendar/readme.txt

 == Installation ==

-Enough about what it does, here's how you do it:

 1. Download the plugin zip file `stout-google-calendar.zip`.
 1. Unzip and upload the `stout-google-calendar` folder to the `/wp-content/plugins/` directory.
 Or, you may go to 'Plugins > Add New' in the WordPress menu.
 'Upload' the `stout-google-calendar.zip` file or 'Search' for "Stout Google Calendar".
 1. Activate the plugin through the 'Plugins' menu in WordPress